ctn-waterloo/website/README.md

 ```sh
 python3 manage.py freeze
 ```
+Once this has finished,
+the static HTML files can be found at `ctn_waterloo/build`.

 **Manually building and deploying the website in the CI environment**
 *Note:* Under normal circumstances you don't need to do this.